Early detection of lung cancer changes everything – from the way it’s treated to quality of life and life expectancy.

 A UT Southwestern radiologist will interpret the exam.
 The results are provided to both the patient and the physician designated by the patient when scheduling the appointment for the screening.
 Our Lung Screening Nurse Navigator will assist the patient through the entire screening process, including the findings, tobacco cessation education and next steps for treatment if necessary.

-Below is information about Moncrief Cancer Institute's Lung Cancer Screening Program.
-Click on this link: Lung Cancer Screening to view or print this information in English and Spanish.
+For more information on Moncrief Cancer Institute's Lung Cancer Screening Program, click on this link: Lung Cancer Screening.
+The information is available in English and Spanish.